Search

 2. What we do

-Corpus Christi College, Oxford’s Alumni Relations and Development teams exist to establish and develop lifelong relationships with and amongst our alumni, donors and supporters.
+Corpus Christi College, Oxford’s Alumni Relations and Development Team exists to establish and develop lifelong relationships with and amongst our alumni, donors and supporters.
 We’re here to help you stay connected with each other, with Corpus Christi College, Oxford and with the University of Oxford.
 Our communications with you will include news, research developments, events, exhibitions, collections and resources, reunions, volunteering opportunities, fundraising priorities and progress updates that are important to you.

 We fundraise to ensure that, thanks to the incredible generosity of our donors, Corpus Christi College, Oxford continues to encourage its alumni and others to support its core mission as a home for the very highest standards of teaching and research.